7 Exercises to Help Prevent Spider and Varicose Veins

 3. Live a healthy lifestyle

 Because so many of the risk factors for varicose veins are out of your control, it is important that you take advantage of the ones that are in control in order to prevent them from happening.
-Eating a healthy diet, getting good sleep, and drinking plenty of water can help you to avoid obesity and prevent more damage to your veins.
+Eating a healthy diet, getting good sleep, and drinking plenty of water can help you avoid obesity and prevent more damage to your veins.

-4. Pregnant women- sleep in the right position
+4. Pregnant women – sleep in the right position

 Pregnancy is one of the biggest risk factors for varicose veins, but simply sleeping in the correct position can help lower that risk.
-Sleeping on the left side of your body helps to reduce the pressure that your expanding uterus exerts on the large vein in your pelvic area, which can help prevent varicose veins from forming and ease the symptoms from those that already exist.
+Sleeping on the left side of your body helps to reduce the pressure that your expanding uterus exerts on the large vein in your pelvic area, which can help prevent varicose veins from forming and ease the symptoms of those that already exist.

 5. Exercise